Smoothing effect for higher order dispersive equations and applications to nonlinear initial value problems: Application to the nonlinear Cauchy problem

-where and again we can move $g^{n-1}(x)\bar g^q(x) u(t,x)$ to the linear part of the equation, at level zero. \\ In what follows we are going to consider only the case when $\tilde f$ is given by \eqref{termine noto}: the case \eqref{termine noto2} works in the same way.
-Moreover, we are going to denote, for simplicity's sake, $\tilde f(t,x,u,\bar u,D_x^ru)$ by $\tilde f(u)$ when we only need to take care of the dependence on $(u,\bar u, D_x^ru)$, by $\tilde f(t,u)$ or $\tilde f(t,x,u)$ when we need to specify also the dependence on time and/or space variables.\\ Let us so focus, from now on, on the Cauchy problem \eqref{nonlinearCP'} with $\tilde f(t,u)$ given by \eqref{termine noto}, and consider the map
+where and again we can move $g^{n-1}(x)\bar g^q(x) u(t,x)$ to the linear part of the equation. \\ In what follows we are going to consider only the case when $\tilde f$ is given by \eqref{termine noto}: the case \eqref{termine noto2} works in the same way.
+Moreover, we are going to denote, for simplicity, $\tilde f(t,x,u,\bar u,D_x^ru)$ by $\tilde f(u)$ when we only need to take care of the dependence on $(u,\bar u, D_x^ru)$, by $\tilde f(t,u)$ or $\tilde f(t,x,u)$ when we need to specify also the dependence on time and/or space variables.\\ Let us so focus, from now on, on the Cauchy problem \eqref{nonlinearCP'} with $\tilde f(t,u)$ given by \eqref{termine noto}, and consider the map

 where, for every $t,\tau \in [0,T]$, $W(t,\tau) h$ denotes the solution of the linear homogeneous Cauchy problem

 The idea is to prove that $\Phi$ maps $X_{T^\ast}$ into itself if $T^\ast\leq T$ is small enough, and that it is a contraction on a closed ball of suitable radius in this space, so it admits a unique fixed point $u=\Phi(u)$ which is the unique solution to \eqref{nonlinearCP'}, and so of \eqref{nonlinearCP}.
 In order to prove this we shall make use of some technical results that we collect in the following subsection.